 There are many movies that are worth seeing, but there are a lot of stinkers as well.
 My goal here is to weed out the good from the bad.

 Dr. John Dolittle (Robert Downey Jr.) is somewhat of a recluse.
 He has isolated himself entirely from other humans, but he has an assortment of animal companions that live with him on his estate.
 He was once a renowned doctor and explorer, with his specialty being communicating with animals.
 He is fluent in seemingly all animal languages, which allows him to talk to animals and learn from them.
-This talent is something that has been instrumental to his success, but has made him somewhat of a joke to his fellow doctors.
-Nonetheless, none can argue with his results.
+This talent is something that has been instrumental to his success, but it has made him a joke in the eyes of his peers.
+Nonetheless, no one can argue with his results.

 Now, he lives a reclusive lifestyle, but that will not last for long.
-A young boy finds his way to Dr. Dolittle's estate, in the hopes that the doctor will be able to help an injured squirrel in his possession.
-Additionally, a young girl has found her way onto Dr. Dolittle's estate as well, claiming that the Queen has fallen deathly ill and has personally requested Dr. Dolittle's aid.
-Dr. Dolittle has no problem getting along with animals, but has a troubled past when it comes to his relationships with other humans, so he has tried to distance himself from the world of man.
-However, his days as a recluse have clearly come to an end.
+A young boy (Harry Collett) finds his way to Dr. Dolittle's estate, in the hopes that the doctor will be able to help an injured squirrel in his possession.
+Additionally, a young girl (Carmel Laniado) has also found her way onto Dr. Dolittle's estate, claiming that the Queen has fallen deathly ill and that she has personally requested Dr. Dolittle's aid.
+Dr. Dolittle has no problem getting along with animals, but humans are a different story.
+He has enjoyed his time as a recluse, but like it or not, those days have seemed to have come to an end.

 The Pros & Cons